GooseCTF/CTF-Writeups/2018/csaw-quals/shellpointcode/README.md

 This is a classic buffer overflow, made more interesting by space constraints.

-The description heavily hints at storing shellcode in linked lists. let's first see what we're dealing with.
+The description heavily hints at storing shellcode in linked lists.
+Let's first see what we're dealing with.
 ```sh
 $ pwn checksec shellpointcode
     Arch:     amd64-64-little